Career HubResume

 Resume parts that get results

-The right parts of a resume can transform your job search success.
-Each component, from contact details to optional publications, works together to prove your value to employers.
+Including the right parts of a resume can transform your job search success.
+All of the components, from contact details to optional publications, work together to prove your value to employers.
 Focus on achievements, customize components for each role, and keep every element focused on your target position.

 Ready to build a resume that showcases your best qualifications?
-Skip the formatting headaches and second-guessing and focus on what matters.
+Skip the formatting headaches and second-guessing, and instead focus on what matters.
 Teal's Resume Builder helps you organize and optimize every part of your resume for maximum impact.

 Frequently Asked Questions

-What are the 5 P's of a resume?
+What are the five P's of a resume?

-What are the 7 main crucial contents in a resume?
+What are the seven crucial contents in a resume?

-The 7 essential parts of a resume are:
+The seven essential parts of a resume are:

-Contact Information (name, email, location, LinkedIn, and portfolio if applicable).
+Contact Information: Your name, email, location, LinkedIn, and portfolio, if applicable

-Target Title (specific job title you’re applying for).
+Target Title: The specific job title you’re applying for

-Professional Summary (brief highlight of skills, achievements, and experience).
+Professional Summary: A brief highlight of skills, achievements, and experience

 What are the three main parts of a resume?